9 Top-Rated White Water Rafting & Kayaking Adventures in Washington

 7. Toutle River

-Alongside mangled pieces of bridge occasionally on the banks, the eruption still leaves an impression on the river with a brown colored water.
+Alongside mangled pieces of bridge occasionally on the banks, the eruption still leaves an impression on the river with brown-colored water.
 A popular stretch to run the river is a 10-mile section that heads west from Highway 504 near Toutle.
 Few commercial companies offer guided services on the river.
 Paddlers should expect consistent Class III rapids as they head downriver.

 8. Tieton River

-For eleven months of the year, the Tieton River is virtually ignored by kayakers and river rafters alike.
-Come September though, when the waters from Rim Rock Dam are released, the big waves and steep decline of the Tieton River makes for one of the best final runs of the season.
+The Tieton River is virtually ignored by kayakers and river rafters alike for eleven months of the year.
+Come September, though, when the waters from Rim Rock Dam are released, the big waves and steep decline of the Tieton River make for one of the best final runs of the season.

-Due to its technical difficulty and fast-moving features, the run is not recommended for first-time boaters to tackle by themselves.
-Several guiding companies offer white water rafting trips throughout September.
+Due to its technical difficulty and fast-moving features, this run is not recommended for first-time boaters to tackle by themselves.
+Several guiding companies, like Blue Sky Outfitters, offer white water rafting trips throughout September.
+Because of the short window for rafting, guided rafting adventures often sell out months in advance.

 9. Nisqually River

-Under an hour drive from Olympia, the section of the Nisqually River between McKenna and the Yelm Hydro Plant offers a leisurely escape from the city.
+The section of the Nisqually River between McKenna and the Yelm Hydro Plant offers a leisurely escape from the city, under an hour's drive from Olympia.
 Rafts and kayaks encounter Class II rapids on this seven-mile stretch of river.
 Maybe class III's if the river is running high.
 Alongside a mellow pace, several boulder gardens along the river offer places to practice paddle strokes.

 Despite its proximity to major metropolitan areas, the Nisqually River provides a peaceful nature scene much of the way.
 Late spring into early fall is the best time to get on the river, though paddlers can float the Nisqually throughout the year.
-Sections of flatwater exist along the route.
+Flat sections are also present along the route, and boaters should check out the Nisqually River Water Trail for an alternative leisurely adventure.

 More Related Articles on PlanetWare.com